evabertalan/cgraphs/README.md

 # Installation guide
 1. Download the C-Graph from the [GitHub repository](https://github.com/evabertalan/cgraph)
 2. Open a terminal window and go to the cgraph folder `cd <path_to_the_folder>/cgraph`
-3. Make sure you have conda installed on your computer `conda --version`, if no version number is returned, please install conda.
+3. Make sure you have python3 and conda installed on your computer `conda --version`, if no version number is returned, please install conda.

 **a) Linux, Mac:**